 The tuition fee covers accommodation(double/triple room), meals, transportation between Prishtina International Airport and the hotel, all courses, coffee breaks, and field trips.
 It does not include: travel costs to Kosovo, visa expenses, health insurance, and subsistence expenses.

-Yes, you may come earlier and stay longer than the duration of the Summer Academy(10th of July is arriving day and 20th of July is departure).
+Yes, you may come earlier and stay longer than the duration of the Losovo International Summer Academy-Part I(10th of July is arriving day and 20th of July is departure) or/and KSA2018 Part II (1st of August is arriving day and 11th of August is departure).
 However, you must keep in mind any restrictions concerning the length of your stay in Kosovo.
 In this case you would be required to find your own accommodation, as KSA will cover the accommodation only for the duration of the program.
 However, you can contact us and we would be pleased to help you find suitable accommodation.

 You do not need a Kosovo visa if you are a part of this list